 Citizen groups will be key to community acceptance, and appropriate ones are still being identified.
-The city is adopting a (MSC), also overseen by UN-Habitat, to work with groups in vulnerable neighborhoods to identify challenges, gather and analyze data and propose solutions to the city government.
+The city is adopting a Municipal Social Cell (MSC), also overseen by UN-Habitat, to work with groups in vulnerable neighborhoods to identify challenges, gather and analyze data and propose solutions to the city government.
 “You could even say that we hope that the MSC will be the voice of those underserved and often left behind,” Christiansen said.

 Currently composed of two social workers and one community organizer, the Social Cell will measure how well the mobile clinic works, including community receptiveness and satisfaction.
 “You can build a new school,” Christiansen noted, “but if it’s not used, that’s a failure.”